micromicromicro/micromicro.cash/help/cases_create_a_digital_asset_store.md

 1. Copy the "Invoke URL".

-1. Edit `html/index.js` and replace the text that says `CREATE ADDRESS URL` with the URL we just copied.
+1. Edit `html/source/index.js` in the repository and replace the text that says `CREATE ADDRESS URL` with the URL we just copied.

-1. Run `build.sh` in the repository root directory again to update all the files.
+1. Run `build.sh` again to update all the files.
 This bundles the javascript and puts everything for the website in the `html/build/` directory.

 ##### Publishing the website